Maeva2408/DA2_assignment_2/Data/README.md

 In the raw data folder there are :
 * CA_cimdix_20oct_30nov : the raw data
-* variables_ca.csv : the detailed variables of these the data table
+* variables_ca: the detailed variables of these the data table

 ## Cleaning the data
 The data were already cleaned